Tax Relief Program

 1701 High Street

-Forms are also available at the offices of the Commissioner of the Revenue and the City Treasurers offices at 801 Crawford Street, as well as the Public Library branches.
+Forms are also available at the City Treasurers offices at 801 Crawford Street, as well as the Public Library branches.
 While these forms may be completed at home, the application must be notarized before being submitted.
 Notary Services are provided at no cost by Social Services as well as assistance in completing the application forms if necessary.
 Forms for reapplication are automatically mailed in early January to those individuals who were found eligible for program benefits in the previous year.
 For further information, please call 757-405-1800.